Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: Introduction

-One potential advantage of QKKM is that, it is pointed out that multi-state swap test on quantum computers can compute inner products of multiple vectors simultaneously~\cite{liu2022multistate,Fanizza:2020qjq}.
-At the same time, quantum kernels have the potential to transform nonlinear data into linearly separable forms through quantum feature mapping~\cite{kerenidis2018qmeans,Poggiali:2022pnn,Poggiali2022ClusteringCD}.
-This paper aims to compare several different quantum kernel methods, all of which are inner products and have the potential to be accelerated by multi-state swap test.
 In this paper, we take the study of dimension-8 operators contributing to anomalous quartic gauge couplings~(aQGCs) as an example.
 The sensitivity of the vector boson scattering~(VBS) process to aQGCs and the increasing phenomenological research on aQGCs have led to a wide interest in aQGCs~\cite{Green:2016trm,Chang:2013aya,Anders:2018oin,Zhang:2018shp,Bi:2019phv,Guo:2020lim,Guo:2019agy,Yang:2021pcf,Yang:2020rjt}.
 Meanwhile, LHC has been closely following the aQGCs~\cite{ATLAS:2014jzl,CMS:2020gfh,ATLAS:2017vqm,CMS:2017rin,CMS:2020ioi,CMS:2016gct,CMS:2017zmo,CMS:2018ccg,ATLAS:2018mxa,CMS:2019uys,CMS:2016rtz,CMS:2017fhs,CMS:2019qfk,CMS:2020ypo,CMS:2020fqz}.
-With the increasing luminosities on future colliders, the muon colliders can achieve high energies and luminosities while providing a cleaner experimental environment that is less impacted by the QCD background than the hadron colliders~\cite{Buttazzo:2018qqp,delahaye2019muon,Costantini:2020stv,Lu:2020dkx,AlAli:2021let,Franceschini:2021aqd,Palmer:1996gs,Holmes:2012aei,Liu:2021jyc,Liu:2021akf}.
-As a testbed, the$\mu^+\mu^-\rightarrow v\bar{v}\gamma\gamma$ process at muon colliders is used to study aQGCs.
-The AD event selection strategy with QKKM is employed to search for aQGCs signals, and expected coefficient constraints are analyzed.
+With the increasing luminosities on future colliders, the muon colliders can achieve higher energies and luminosities while providing a cleaner experimental environment that is less impacted by the QCD background than the hadron colliders~\cite{Buttazzo:2018qqp,Delahaye:2019omf,Costantini:2020stv,Lu:2020dkx,AlAli:2021let,Franceschini:2021aqd,Palmer:1996gs,Holmes:2012aei,Liu:2021jyc,Liu:2021akf}.
+In order to study aQGCs, the process $\mu^+\mu^-\rightarrow \nu\bar{\nu}\gamma\gamma$ at muon colliders is used as a testbed.
+This process not only lends itself to the study of aQGCs, a NP operator of widely interest, but also provides a place to validate ML algorithms due to the information lost by final-state neutrinos.
+The AD event selection strategy with QKKM is employed to search for aQGCs signals, and expected coefficient constraints, i.e. the projected sensitivities are analyzed.
 It is worth noting that, as an AD algorithm, using the QKKM to search for aQGCs signals does not depend on the studied process.

 The rest of the paper is organized as follows.
-In Section~\ref{sec2}, a brief introduction to aQGCs and the $\mu^+\mu^-\rightarrow v\bar{v}\gamma\gamma$ process is given.
+In Section~\ref{sec2}, a brief introduction to aQGCs and the $\mu^+\mu^-\rightarrow \nu\bar{\nu}\gamma\gamma$ process is given.
 The event selection strategy of QKKM is discussed in Section~\ref{sec3}.
 Section~\ref{sec4} presents numerical results for the expected coefficient constraints.
 Section~\ref {sec5} is a summary of the conclusions.